mcrossen/factorio-pi/README.md

 - `-v ~/factorio-settings:/home/factorio/settings` allow the container to read the folder where you placed your custom server-settings.json
 - `--name factorio` names the container to make it easier to start and stop
-- `--restart=unless-stopped` restart the container if it crashes
 - `markcrossen/factorio-pi` the docker image to run that contains all dependencies

 To stop the server, run the following